WeblateOrg/weblate/docs/vcs.rst

 ++++++++++++++++++++++++++++++++++++++++++

-For Hosted Weblate there is a dedicated push user registered on GitHub, Bitbucket, Codeberg and GitLab (with username :guilabel:`weblate` named :guilabel:`Weblate push user`).
-You need to add this user as a collaborator and give it appropriate permission to your repository (read only is okay for cloning, write is required for pushing).
-Depending on service and your organization settings, this happens immediately or requires confirmation from Weblate side.
+For Hosted Weblate there is a dedicated push user registered on GitHub, Bitbucket, Codeberg and GitLab (with the username :guilabel:`weblate` named :guilabel:`Weblate push user`).
+You need to add this user as a collaborator and give it appropriate permission to your repository (read-only is okay for cloning, write is required for pushing).
+Depending on service and your organization settings, this happens immediately, or requires confirmation on the Weblate side.

-The invitations on GitHub are accepted automatically within five minutes, on other services manual processing might be needed, so please be patient.
+The :guilabel:`weblate` user on GitHub accepts invitations automatically within five minutes.
+Manual processing might be needed on the other services, so please be patient.

-Once the :guilabel:`weblate` user is added, you can configure :ref:`component-repo` and :ref:`component-push` using SSH protocol (for example ``git@github.com:WeblateOrg/weblate.git``).
+Once the :guilabel:`weblate` user is added, you can configure :ref:`component-repo` and :ref:`component-push` using the SSH protocol (for example ``git@github.com:WeblateOrg/weblate.git``).

 .. _ssh-repos: